craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 Entering this gate leads directly to the area within the Cordon known as the Reserve.

 #### The Recreations Camp
-The Recreation Camp is directly north of the Reserve.
+The Recreation Camp is directly north of [[#The Reserve]].
 The WFM in the area use the Recreations Camp to relieve the stress of operating within the Old.

 Alongside physical recreation games, such as ringtoss or kickball, there are small cabins for warmth, table games, drug use, and sexual recreation.

 #### The Killing Fields
-The Killing Fields are directly north of the Depot.
+The Killing Fields are directly north of [[#The Depot]].
 The WFM have a secure perimeter around this area, and have used the area as a "killzone" against the natural dangers and other factions within the Old.

 The name "Killing Fields" was given to this area of their perimeter due to the number of Scavs that attempt to breach the Cordon from the north.